Kirk Cox: Political career

 In June 2019, judges declared the House of Delegates' district map illegal due to racial gerrymandering, and imposed a new map.
 Republican members of the House of Delegates drew the old map in 2011.
 Cox has opposed the court's ruling, conceding that the map had been drawn to gain political advantage, but not to suppress voters based on race.
 District 66, represented by Cox, is among the districts that underwent substantial redistricting.
 The district—as currently drawn—voted for Barack Obama in 2012, Hillary Clinton in 2016, and Joe Biden in 2020; Cox was reelected in 2019.

 In July 2019, Cox formally closed a special session on gun control after 1 hour and 30 minutes of deliberation between fellow delegates.
 Governor Ralph Northam called for the session after the shooting at Virginia Beach, and Cox adjourned the session with no actions taken.

 In the 2019 election, Cox was re-elected to a 16th term, but the Republicans lost their majority, making it the first time since 1997 Democrats won the House of Delegates.
 He relinquished the role of Speaker to Democrat Eileen Filler-Corn on January 8, 2020.

 On November 17, 2020, Cox announced his campaign for Governor of Virginia in 2021.
 Since announcing his run for governor, Cox has not held back from publicly criticizing Governor Ralph Northam on countless topics, the biggest being Northam's handling of the coronavirus pandemic and sending kids back to school.
-While Cox has accepted the validity of President Joe Biden's victory in the 2020 presidential election, he has shown sympathy for former President Donald Trump's false claim that the election was stolen.
+While Cox has accepted the validity of President Joe Biden's victory in the 2020 presidential election, he has shown sympathy for former president Donald Trump's claim that the election was stolen.